sam100799z/static-portfolio/README.md

-# saikumar
-Portfolio website of Saikumar Andure
+# Simple Portfolio Website - SAIKUMAR ANDURE

+A minimalist, static portfolio website created with HTML, CSS, and JavaScript.
+I built it for a friend.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript